thecredibleway/thecredibleway-com/docs/bible/credibility/prophecies-fulfilled.md

 Without a shadow of a doubt this is the hand of a divine God, not purely coincidence.

-## Events in Jesus' Life That Fulfill Old Testament Prophecies
+## Events in Jesus' Life That Fulfil Old Testament Prophecies

 The New Testament gospels repeatedly state that Jesus fulfilled what was written *"in the Law of Moses, the Prophets and the Psalms* ([Luke 24:44](https://www.biblegateway.com/passage/?search=Luke%2024%3A44&version=NKJV)).